-Kathleen has three children, Chris, Jessie and Maggie, and two granddaughters, Olivia and Claire.
-Kathleen and her partner Jane have lived in North Toronto for more than twenty-five years.
+Kathleen has three adult children, Chris, Jessie and Maggie, and three grandchildren, Olivia, Claire and Hugh.
+She and her partner Jane have lived in North Toronto for more than 25 years.